 The council is responsible for a range of services.
 We monitor how well we are performing throughout the year as we strive to maintain standards and, where resources allow, deliver improvement.
-Our plans contain a large number of measures we use to monitor performance.
+Our select committees scrutinise performance of a range of services throughout the year and our plans contain a large number of measures we use to monitor performance.

 Audit and Regulation

 As well as monitoring our own performance, we are also reviewed every year by the Wales Audit Office.
 We use their assessments to help us focus on the things we need to improve across the council.
 They produce an annual improvement report, which reports on how well we are delivering our services, and how we have improved since the previous year.
 Reports can be read at www.wao.gov.uk

 Getting in touch